UWSEDS/uwseds.github.io/next_steps.md

 ---

-For students interested in pursuing more depth in software engineering, we recommend a number of courses in Allen School of Computer Science & Engineering that are intended for non-CSE students..
+For students interested in pursuing more depth in software engineering, we recommend a number of courses in the
+Allen School of Computer Science & Engineering that are intended for non-CSE students..

 - 373: Data Structures and Algorithms.
 The course teaches